Sann5/ultra-prot/CONTRIBUTING.md

 Once you have submitted your PR:

 - You PR will be rewied by our team.
-- Upon approval, PR is to be merged using the "squash and merge" option, so that the commit history remains linear and readable
+- Upon approval, PR is to be merged using the "squash and merge" option, so that the commit history remains linear and readable.

+## Code style and format

+This repo uses pre-commit hooks to style and format the code automatically ([black](https://github.com/psf/black) and [pre-commit hooks](https://github.com/pre-commit/pre-commit-hooks)).
+Please consider using [flake8](https://github.com/pycqa/flake8) and [mypy](https://github.com/python/mypy) for additional formating and static type checking.
+All of these tools are considered dependencies and are therefore included in the `environment.yml`.